Platinum Jubilee of Elizabeth II: Guernsey

 A set of stamps was released by Guernsey Post on 4 February 2022.
 In each stamp, the Queen is wearing Queen Victoria's golden jubilee necklace, which is said to be one of her favourite pieces of jewellery.
 Coins commemorating the Jubilee were also released.

 At Sausmarez Manor, on 22 February, more than 70 Girlguides and their families planted 70 trees.

 There was a four-day bank holiday in Guernsey from 2 to 5 June.

 Celebrations in Guernsey commenced at Castle Cornet on 2 June, with the grounds being open all day for people to enjoy for free.
 At noon, a 21-gun salute was fired by the castle's cannons.
 The Guernsey Yacht Club organised a Sail Past at Castle Cornet.
 In the evening, the lighting of a beacon at Castle Cornet took place.

 On 4 June, a community fete was held in the grounds of Government House, with family entertainment, children's activities, and music, including performances from Belles and Broomstick, Kirsty and George, The Wright Singers and GATE.
-In the evening, the Guernsey Concert Band performed music from Baroque to Big Band, including performance by singer Poppy Neame, the granddaughter of Lieutenant General Sir Philip Neame who served as Governor of Guernsey from 1945 to 1952.
+In the evening, the Guernsey Concert Band performed music from Baroque to Big Band, including performance by singer Poppy Neame, the granddaughter of Lieutenant General Sir Philip Neame who served as Lieutenant Governor of Guernsey from 1945 to 1952.

-On 5 June, Guernsey Arts held a Platinum Jubilee Celebration Seafront Sunday in St Peter Port.
+On 5 June, Guernsey Arts held a Platinum Jubilee Celebration Seafront Sunday in Saint Peter Port.

-Each parish will be invited to plant a display, to win a Platinum Jubilee Floral Guernsey Discretionary Award.
-Schools will plant "a tree for every class" and a commemorative 50p coin will be presented to every full-time student.
+Each parish was invited to plant a display, to win a Platinum Jubilee Floral Guernsey Discretionary Award.
+Schools planted "a tree for every class" and a commemorative 50p coin was presented to every full-time student.

 Events also took place in Alderney during the weekend.
 On 2 June, the day started with a party on the Butes and end with the lighting of a beacon.
 A Gala Dinner took place on the evening of 3 June at the Braye Beach Hotel.
 On 4 June, a Saturday fete was held at Frette Farm by The Blonde Hedgehog.
 On 5 June, there was a Churches Together Service at St Anne's Church, followed by a parade.
 All of the island's restaurants served Jubilee-themed Sunday lunches.
-A competition to find the best decorated houses and gardens will take place and sports clubs will be competing for Jubilee Trophies.
+A competition to find the best decorated houses and gardens took place and sports clubs competed for Jubilee Trophies.